Our library’s collections cover thousands of years of health and medicine across different cultures.

 Where to get help

-Our staff at the Admissions Desk, just outside the library gates, can give you general information about the library.
+Our staff at the Admissions Desk, just outside the library gates on level 2, can give you general information about the library and advise you on whether a day-visitor pass or library membership is best for your needs.

-If you’re looking for more advice on where to start with your research, you can ask the staff inside the library.
+If you’re looking for more advice on where to start with your research, our staff in the library space will point you in the right direction.